Suspended Gabon youth coach denies male rape claims

 "What is happening in Gabonese football, can it be summed up by me alone?"
 Eyi said.

-It was unclear what he was referring to and when asked to clarify, the long-standing coach replied: "People are destroying values to promote cancers".
+It was unclear what he was referring to and when asked to clarify, the long-standing coach replied: "People are destroying values to promote cancers."

 'I am not the man described'